fvilarinho/akamai-datastream2-kafka/README.md

 That's what you'll get here!

-This application provides a reliable and scalable way to collect the CDN logs through Akamai Datastream 2 and easily store it into analytics platforms.
+This application provides a reliable and scalable way to collect the Akamai CDN logs through Akamai Datastream 2 and easily store it into analytics platforms.

 ## 2. Maintainers
 - [Felipe Vilarinho](https://www.linkedin.com/in/fvilarinho)